Tyrant (British horse): 1802: three-year-old season

 Tyrant made his first racecourse appearance at Newmarket on 20 April 1802.
 He started at odds of 5/2 in a field of four runners over the Rowley Mile course and won from Sir Charles Bunbury's filly Julia, the odds-on favourite.

 At Epsom on 3 June Tyrant started at odds of 7/1 for the Derby in a field on nine runners.
 Ridden by Frank Buckle, he was restrained in the early stages as the lead was contested by Mr Wilson's unnamed Young Eclipse colt (the 11/8 favourite) and Sir Charles Bunbury's Orlando.
 As the two leaders weakened in the straight, Buckle produced Tyrant to take the lead and win the 1,500 guinea prize.
 Pierce Egan attributed the victory to Buckle's tactical skills and described Tyrant as "one of the worst horses that ever won a Derby."

 After a break of four months, Tyrant reappeared at Newmarket in autumn.
 On 6 October he ran a subscription race over the two-mile "Ditch In" course.
 He started favourite at odds of 5/6 but finished fourth of the five runners behind Julia, Duxbury and Gulliver.

 1803: four-year-old season

 Tyrant began his four-year-old campaign at Newmarket on 12 April when he ran in a 200 guinea Sweepstakes.
 Running over the Ditch In course he finished third behind Orlando and Mr Wilson's still unnamed Young Eclipse colt in a race which reversed the Derby form.
 At the next Newmarket meeting the Duke of Grafton paid a forfeit when Tyrant failed to appear for a match against Mr Howard's colt Creeper over the Ditch In course.

 Stud career

-Tyrant does not appear to have had a career at stud.
-His name does not appear on any lists of stallions and he has no recorded progeny in the General Stud Book.
+Tyrant did not have a career at stud due to having short legs.
+He was sold to the Earl of Jersey for use as a foxhunter and his name does not appear on any lists of stallions and he has no recorded progeny in the General Stud Book.

 Pedigree

+Tyrant is inbred 4S x 4D to the stallion Regulus, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+Tyrant is inbred 4S x 4D to the stallion Cade, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.